zilliztech/attu/client/README.md

 If we want to change the webpack config, we can edit config-overrides.js file.

 Our build path is `./build`.
-And we use milvus insight server to host our client site.
+And we use Attu server to host our client site.